12 Tangos: Adios Buenos Aires - documentary. Interview with Arne Birkenstock, director

 Joe Powers, chromatic harmonica: seduced by the tango

-Joe Powers is very talented harmonica player.
-Perhaps, one of the best masters of this instrument in USA.
-Inspired by Hugo Diaz, he started playing the Argentine tangos while studing the dance in Buenos Aires.
-He plays like somebody who is intimately familiar with both - dance and music of the tango.
-In 2007 he released his first tango CD Amor de Tango, recorded with the top-drawer Argentine musicians.
+Joe Powers is a harmonica player from West Coast, USA.
+He is a winner of Crystal Harmonica Award (Belgium, 2008).
+While studing dance in Buenos Aires, he found the recordings of Hugo Diaz.
+Diaz was an inspiration to play tango on harmonica.
+Powers plays like somebody who is intimately familiar with both - dance and music of the tango.
+In 2007 he released his first tango CD Amor de Tango, recorded with the top-notch Argentine musicians.

 Interview with Valorie Hart and Alberto Paz, the authors of Gotta Tango